DevExpress-Examples/out-of-maintenance-GridView-for-MVC-Batch-Edit-How-to-edit-a-grid-field-using-the-MVCxTreeList-contr/Readme.md

-# GridView for MVC - Batch Edit - How to edit a grid field using the MVCxTreeList control located inside MVCxDropDownEdit
+# GridView for MVC - Batch Edit - How to edit a grid field using the MVCxTreeList located inside MVCxDropDownEdit
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/254660929/)**
 <!-- run online end -->